Stuycs-K/project03-final-10-gontchari-xue-misrai/DEVLOG.md

 ## 2025-01-17 to 2025-01-19 - ___
 - Finished the initial chat stuff, added boxes, fixed bugs
+- Make it so that sizing works
+- Make sure the text continually updates

 ## 2025-01-20 - ___